When Calls the Heart

-When Calls the Heart is a Western drama television series inspired by Janette Oke's book of the same name from her Canadian West series and created by Michael Landon Jr. and Brian Bird.
+When Calls the Heart is a Western romantic drama television series inspired by Janette Oke's book of the same name from her Canadian West series and created by Michael Landon Jr. and Brian Bird.
 The series began airing on the Hallmark Channel in the United States on January 11, 2014, and on Super Channel in Canada on April 16, 2014.
+As of 2026, the show has aired 13 seasons and five specials.